chof16/SDiagram/README.md

 After installation, the extension is enabled automatically.

 **Generation of a diagram from JSON file**
-To create it, the user writes on command palette (`Ctrl+Shift+P`) `Create Diagram`.
-It opens a dialog, where the user must choose a `.json` file.
+To create it, the user writes on the command palette (`Ctrl+Shift+P`) `Create Diagram`.
+It opens a dialog box, where the user must choose a `.json` file.
 The file has to contain the following structure:

 ```json
 {